Moving to Grenoble

 When you first move to a new city finding your way around the local taxes and requirements can be daunting, a quick visit to the following website can help you on your way: http://www.expatarrivals.com

 Property prices if you are thinking of moving to Grenoble

 Buying a property in Grenoble is generally a straightforward and well-regulated process.
 One point to remember is the process becomes legally binding very quickly so it is wise not sign anything in a rush.

-In general, buying property is done in two stages, the pre-sale agreement (‘compromis de vente’) and the sale agreement (‘acte de vente’).
-The appointment with a solicitor (‘notaire’) is usually free of charge and property loans are available through banks and other credit organizations; the conditions will have to be examined and negotiated with them.
-Prices in Grenoble are high, but less expensive than Paris, Lyon or Marseille.
+Buying property is done in two stages.
+The pre-sale agreement (‘compromis de vente’) and the sale agreement (‘acte de vente’).
+The appointment with a solicitor (‘notaire’) is usually free of charge and property loans are available through banks and other credit organizations.

 The following site will give you advice on purchasing a property and has a selection of homes for sale: http://www.immo